 Each phase of the curriculum covers roughly one-third of the course of study.
 Courses related to each phase are numbered to identify them, respectively, with the phase of which they are a part.
-Courses in the First Phase are numbered 100-199 and are designed collectively as the 100 Series.
+Courses in the First Phase are numbered 100-199 and are designated collectively as the 100 Series.
 Those in the Second Phase are numbered 200-299 and are designated collectively as the 200 Series.
 Finally, the Third Phase courses are numbered 300-399 and have the collective designation of 300 Series.
 Each of the 200 and 300 Series have sub-series designated by two digit numbers, as treated in the details below.

 All courses in the 100 Series are required and it is required that they be taken in the sequence prescribed for the three programs of study offered.
-The other Series are elective but there are some distributive requirements which should be noted in making elections in the two series.
+The other Series are elective but there are some distributive requirements which should be noted in making selection in the 200 and 300 Series.